scda/pageviews/README.md

 vagrant plugin install vagrant-proxyconf
 ```

-The *Vagrantfile* has to be edited accordingly (simply uncomment and edit the given lines according to your needs):
+The *Vagrantfile* then has to be edited accordingly (simply uncomment and edit the already given lines according to your needs):
 ```ruby
 config.proxy.http     = "http://USER:PASSWORD@PROXY_URL:PORT/"
 config.proxy.https    = "http://USER:PASSWORD@PROXY_URL:PORT/"
 config.proxy.no_proxy = "localhost,127.0.0.1"
 ```

-# USAGE #
-## VM Controls ##
+#### Usage ####
-The *Vagrantfile* sets up multiple virtual machines.
+The *Vagrantfile* contains multiple virtual machines to be set up.
 Some of the commands to control them need the name of a specific machine to work (like *vagrant ssh*) and some can be called without any specified name and are then executed for all machines inside the *Vagrantfile* (like *vagrant up*).
 The machines need to be re-started every time the host had powered off.
 The following list is only a selection of frequently needed commands.

 Start the VMs:
 ```bash